paysdoc/ES6TypeScript/README.md

 # ES6 + TypeScript Workshop
 ###Quintor
 #####Rachèl Heimbach

-##Install
-Clone repo and execute the following command:
-- npm install

-##Run
-In Webstorm right click gulpfile and show tasks.

-or

-In commandline:
-- npm run start
+This workshop serves as an introduction to the new ES6 features and TypeScript.

 ##Content
-####gulpfile.js
-This file compiles and copies all src files to the distribution folder.

-####tsconfig.json
+#####tsconfig.json
 Options for the TypeScript compiler.

-####/app/
+#####/app/
 Contains all libs and source files.

-####/dist/ (distribution)
+#####/dist/ (distribution)
 Contains all libs and source files compiled and ready for use.
 (Will be deleted every time gulp builds!!!)

+##Install
+Clone repo and execute the following command:
+- npm install

+## Tools
+### Gulp
+Gulp provides this project with browser-sync for faster development and makes sure everything in the app folder ends up in the dist folder.
+### Tasks
+##### gulp serve
+Compiles TypeScript, copies all src files to dist, watches for every file change and starts browser-sync.

+##### gulp serve-no-ts
+This task ignores TypeScript if you prefer your IDE compiling TypeScript.
+Gulp will copy the generated js files to the dist folder.

+#### Run Gulp
+##### IDE
+If your IDE supports Gulp, you can execute commands from there.

+In Webstorm: right click gulpfile.js -> Show Gulp Tasks.

+##### Terminal/nodejs/cmd
+Make sure gulp is globally install: 'npm install -g gulp'.

+If you don't have gulp installed you can use npm: 'npm run gulp' || 'npm run gulp-no-ts'.

+##### Alternative
+If you're having difficulties with gulp you can let your IDE compile the files and serve the app folder in localhost.

 ##Assignments setup
 ###Assignment 1 Gulp